 Brockweir Circular traces the old railway line between Tintern and the village of Brockweir.
 It passes by the historic Old Station in Tintern, a Victorian station with a tearoom and visitors centre, as well as the stunning Wye Valley countryside.

-Interestingly, the village actually gained itself a reputation for debauchery like gambling and drinking, and there were 16 pubs there at the time.
-The church, built in the 1820s, was very invested in saving the village’s sinners from their potential doom.
-So, there’s plenty to see along the walk.
+Interestingly, the village actually gained a reputation for debauchery like gambling and drinking, and there were 16 pubs at one time.

 - Begin the hike from the Tintern Abbey car park by making your way to the path that runs between the Anchor Inn pub and the River Wye.